 All and any help would be gratefully received.
 Please email Allen at firstname.lastname@example.org if you can add anything.

 The one-off BT23D was built for Alec Mildren Racing for Tasman racing and fitted with a 2.5-litre Alfa Romeo Tipo 33 V8.
 It debuted in Frank Gardner's hands at the Warwick Farm Gold Star race in Dec 1967 and was then raced by Garder in every race of the 1968 Tasman series.
 Kevin Bartlett took over the drive for the 1968 Australian Gold Star season and the 1969 Tasman series.
 It was then sold to Jim Abbott who acquired a 5-litre Traco Oldsmobile engine from Frank Matich and built what was claimed to be the first Formula 5000 in Australia.
 It was displayed at Abbott's Melbourne Racing Car Show and thereafter mainly used in hillclimbs.
+It was sold to Gavin Sala for the 1974 Victorian hillclimb season, and was then sold to Peter Neilsen, who had Gordon Dobie restore it to its original Alfa Romeo specification.
 Its racing career ended after the death of a later pilot, Chris Murphy, but the remains were acquired in 1985 by Paul Moxham who had it fully restored with its original Autodelta engines.
-Widely reported to be still with Paul Moxham in 2006.
-On display in the The National Motor Racing Museum (Bathurst, NSW) in 2012.
+It was advertised by oldtimeraustralia.com from 2011 to 2015, noting that it had been owned by the same person for 31 years.
+Still on display in the The National Motor Racing Museum (Bathurst, NSW) in March 2017.

-Driven by: Frank Gardner, Kevin Bartlett and Jim Abbott.
-First race: Warwick Farm (R6), 3 Dec 1967.
-Total of 19 recorded races.
+Driven by: Frank Gardner, Kevin Bartlett, Jim Abbott and Gavin Sala.
+First race: Hordern Trophy, 3 Dec 1967.
+Total of 22 recorded races.

 These histories last updated on .